turboapps/docs/deploying/to_a_turbo_server/h-troubleshooting.md

 - __Install Directory_\Sandbox\MODIFIED\@PROGRAMFILESX86@\Apache Software Foundation\Apache2.2\logs\error.log_

-#### Starting and Stopping the Turbo Server Service
+#### Starting and Stopping the TurboServer Service

-Oftentimes, troubleshooting and fixing problems in Turbo Server requires the Turbo Server service be restarted.
+Oftentimes, troubleshooting and fixing problems in TurboServer requires the TurboServer service be restarted.

 There are currently two ways of doing this, through either the Control Panel or the Command Prompt.
 Each method is listed, below: